Skip to content

 Additional Notes

-• These settings are also required for upcoming ChiMesh(Core) services as they are announced
+• These settings are required to appear on ChiMesh(Core) services

 • The mqtt.owner field is optional but highly encouraged, it links your observer to your primary companion device